 8. Unfortunately, this big silence (a mental 'blank' on security, conflict and peace) reflects the ideological mindsets and the vested interests of governments, international bodies and arms corporations around the world.
 Often conflicts are fought out in 'proxy wars' where the opposing forces have the overt or covert backing of big 'superpowers'.
 Examples currently include both eastern Ukraine and Syria with (in both of these cases) opposing forces backed by Russia and the US-led NATO countries.
 There are always various levels of secrecy over what specific types of military support are being given by each of the big powers.
-The global arms industry feeds - and feeds off - such tensions and conflicts.
+The global arms industry feeds - and feeds off - such tensions, conflicts and secrecy.

 9. In November 2015 the United Nations Security Council gave its blessing (and almost limitless freedom of action) unanimously to those nations who wished to add even more bombing and other military force into the already deadly, chaotic, fluid and multi-party conflict in Syria.
 This was an open door for Russia's massive and decisive military support for President Assad's government.
 Together, Syria and Russia set out to defeat the rebel forces who wanted (along with the USA, Britain and many others) the Syrian President Assad's downfall.
 The Assad forces had, up to that point, already killed many more of his own citizens than had ISIS / ISIL / Daesh combined - this is just one of his enormous crimes.

 10. Unfortunately, having other nations (the USA and Russia, just for example) throwing even more bombs and rockets into the country has meant even more deaths – mostly of innocent men, women and children.
 The dire situations in Aleppo in late 2016 and in eastern Ghouta in early 2018 were a direct result of the failure by the U.N. and the international community to fulfil their 'responsibility to protect' the civilian population - a responsibility they have given themselves under international law.
-Between them, these internal and external parties to the conflict are guilty of enormous war crimes and crimes against humanity.
+Between them, these internal and external parties to the conflict are guilty of enormous war crimes and crimes against humanity in many areas of Syria.
 The United Nations called the situation in Aleppo "a meltdown of humanity".
 Even after Aleppo and eastern Ghouta, this civil war is far from over.

 Nuclear Weapons & Proliferation